twbs/bootstrap/docs/getting-started/browsers-devices.md

 ## Supported browsers

 Bootstrap supports the **latest, stable releases** of all major browsers and platforms.
 On Windows, **we support Internet Explorer 9-11 / Microsoft Edge**.

-Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported – however, Bootstrap should (in most cases) display and function correctly in these browsers as well.
+Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported.
+However, Bootstrap should (in most cases) display and function correctly in these browsers as well.
 More specific support information is provided below.

 ### Mobile devices